blockfrost/blockfrost-dotnet/README.md

 > Make sure you have configured them if you add `blockfrost-dotnet` using `services.AddBlockfrost();`
 >
 > There are other extension methods to configure `blockfrost-dotnet` where the environment variables are not required.
-We will look at one of them in the sample below.
+One of them is shown in the sample below.

 ### Setup